 Question: My husband and I live in a very remote, rural area and can't get Internet service at our house.
 We have to travel to the nearest library which is 45 minutes away to access the Internet.
 Is it possible to adopt a baby without using the Internet?

-Answer: It's becoming more challenging for families to adopt without Internet access.
+Answer: It's becoming more challenging for families to adopt a baby without Internet access.
 Even if you don’t have Internet access in your home (such as with Wi-Fi) your mobile device likely has access to the Internet through your data plan. *Internet expenses may actually save you money and time, especially if you have a limited mobile data plan or restricted access at your office, public library, or coffee shop.

 Home study providers and adoption professionals will need to contact you using all means of communication.
 This includes email, text, and sometimes even social media (such as Facebook and Instagram).